phaer/nixos-android-builder/docs/user-guide.md

 To start a fresh build, simply reboot.

-Shuting down the machine, even sudden power loss, will flush the disk encryption key from RAM and render all previous build artifacts inaccessible.
+Shutting down the machine, even sudden power loss, will flush the disk encryption key from RAM and render all previous build artifacts inaccessible.
 Upon reboot, the `/var/lib` partition will be re-formatted and re-encrypted.

 To reboot, use your machine’s physical power buttons or run the following in a shell: